Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 What Is a Closed-End Fund?

-A closed-end fund is a special type of fund that shares certain things in common with their cousins: traditional open-end mutual funds and exchange-traded funds (ETFs).
+A closed-end fund, or CEF, is a type of investment fund that shares a number of core traits with its cousins: open-end mutual funds and exchange-traded funds (ETFs).

 CEFs vs. mutual funds vs. ETFs